auxesis/speculis/README.markdown

 # Speculis

-Speculis tracks metadata about how modular popular open source projects are.
+Speculis tracks metadata about how modular open source projects are.

-By tracking how modular open source projects are, we can categorise as having a core-periphery, borderline, multi-core, or hierarchical technical structure.
+By tracking how modular open source projects are, we can categorise them as having core-periphery, borderline, multi-core, or hierarchical technical structures.

 The approach is based heavily on the research by Carliss Baldwin, Alan MacCormack, and John Rusnak in their 2014 paper [Hidden Structure: Using Network Methods to Map System Architecture](http://www.hbs.edu/faculty/Publication%20Files/13-093_3011858c-cd52-494b-b58b-f46af7331e85.pdf).